 The above operations and functions may be used in combinations.
 A functional operation is performed first.
 Then, a multiply-type operation is performed.
 An add-type operation is performed last.

-(6) Change of Operational Order by [ ]
+(6) Change of Operational Order by []

-Priority may be given to an operation by enclosing it in brackets [ ].
-Up to quintuple (fivehold) nesting of brackets is permitted including those of functional operations a The constant without decimal point used in <expression is assumed to have a decimal point at its end.
+Priority may be given to an operation by enclosing it in brackets [].
+Up to quintuple (five-hold) nesting of brackets is permitted including those of functional operations.

 (7) Considerations for Operational Commands